 Tips From The Trade: Can Stacked Stone Panels Be Painted Or Stained?

-August 16, 2017Using ledger panels are a great way to add texture and an earthy look to your interior or exterior space.
+August 16, 2017Using ledger panels is a great way to add texture and an earthy look to your interior or exterior space.
 However, your unique natural stone can fade over time.
 One way to quickly and inexpensively fix your stacked stone is to paint or stain it.

 Preparing to Stain Your Stacked Stone